Brazil Lake Lithium Project

 Geology and Mineralisation

-The highly evolved, spodumene-bearing pegmatites within Brazil Lake Lithium Project that are the focus of Lithium Springs Limited’s exploration are hosted by meta-sedimentary and meta-volcanic rocks of the White Rock Formation, which locally include quartzite, amphibolite, tuff, psammite and pelitic schist.
-The White Rock Formation sequence strikes northeast/southwest and locally dips steeply to both northwest and southeast.
+The highly evolved, spodumene-bearing pegmatites within the Brazil Lake Lithium Project that are the focus of Lithium Springs Limited's exploration are hosted by meta-sedimentary and meta-volcanic rocks of the White Rock Formation, which locally include quartzite, amphibolite, tuff, psammite and pelitic schist.
+The White Rock Formation sequence strikes northeast / southwest and locally dips steeply to both northwest and southeast.
 These rocks are part of the southwestern part of the Meguma terrane of the Canadian Appalachian Orogen.

 Exploration and Drilling